-In addition to the laboratory research activities, our team leads an Epilepsy Genetics Initiative at the Duncan NRI to identify genetic determinants of undiagnosed developmental and epileptic encephalopathies and we established a multidisciplinary EBF3-related autism spectrum, ataxia, and other neurodevelopmental disorders clinic at TCH.
+In addition to the laboratory research activities, our team leads an Epilepsy Genetics Initiative at the Duncan NRI to identify genetic determinants of undiagnosed developmental and epileptic encephalopathies, and we established a multidisciplinary EBF3-related autism spectrum, ataxia, and other neurodevelopmental disorders clinic at TCH.
 We now follow the largest group of EBF3-related HADDS and 10q26 deletion syndrome patients to date in a single institution and conduct comprehensive phenotypic-genotypic analysis with neurocognitive profiling and neuroimaging.
 Finally, we are leading a Phase 0 natural history study for STXBP1-related epileptic encephalopathy with the goal of continuing to Phase 1 gene therapy studies.
 The findings from the clinical studies also inform our laboratory research efforts to understand how gene disruptions alter inhibitory and excitatory neuronal development, perturb neural network activity and lead to cognitive and behavioral abnormalities in neurodevelopmental and psychiatric disorders.
+Together, our cross-species approaches in translational neuroscience, developmental biology, and genetics will accelerate diagnosis, prognosis, and potential therapeutic interventions for neurodevelopmental and neurodegenerative disorders.